GNOME/gtk/README.win32.md

 exists on the build machine.

-For building ARM64 binaries with the Visual Studio projects, prior to the build, you may need to update `gtk3-gen-srcs.props` to pass in the variables:
+For building ARM64 binaries with the Visual Studio projects, prior to the build, you may need to update `gtk3-build-defines.props` to pass in the variables as indicated earlier:

-* GLIB_MKENUMS,
+* GLIB_MKENUMS
 * GLIB_GENMARSHAL
 * GDBUS_CODEGEN
 * GLIB_COMPILE_RESOURCES
+* PYTHON

 in the nmake command line indicated by `<GenerateRequiredSourcesBase>` so that they point to the respective tools and scripts that will run on the build machine.
-You may also need to update `gtk3-version-paths.props` to update `<PythonDir>` to the installation of the Python 3.x interpreter that will run on the build machine.
+You may also need to update `gtk3-version-paths.props` to update `<PythonDir>` to the installation of the Python 3.x interpreter that will run on the build machine (or just update `PYTHON=...` in the command line in `<GenerateRequiredSourcesBase>`).
 To carry out the actual build using the solution files, use the "Configuration Manager" to add the ARM64 build configs by copying the settings from the x64 configs, and then build the solution.
 The build instructions for such builds otherwise follow the standard Win32